www.free-world-maps.com

 Trajectory in 4 semesters

-The consortium is composed of 9 institutes in Programme Countries (European) and 8 higher education institutes in Partner Countries (non-European).
-In a first semester, students start at a European institute of their choice to acquire similar competences.
+The consortium is composed of 9 higher education institutes in EU Member States and 7 in Third Countries not affiliated to the Erasmus+ Programme.
+In a first semester, students start in Brussels to acquire similar competences.
 In a second semester field experience and courses will take place in a university in a tropical region.
 The third semester will cover a specialisation in a European university different from the first semester.
 The fourth semester is dedicated to the MSc Thesis and students return to where they started out.
 Every Trajectory of 4 semesters constitutes a unique combination of courses and expertises.

 In-depth information available: